Equipment safety in health and social care

 Further information can be found on our PUWER web pages.

-These Regulations (often abbreviated to LOLER) place duties on employers and equipment providers who own, operate or have control over lifting equipment.
-Essentially, the Regulations require that lifting equipment is:
+These Regulations place duties on employers and equipment providers who own, operate or have control over lifting equipment.
+The Regulations require that lifting equipment is:

-- used safely, ie the work is planned, organised and performed by competent people; and
+• used safely (the work is planned, organised and performed by competent people)

 The fact that equipment is designed to lift does not automatically mean that LOLER applies.
 It must be 'work equipment' and it must lift or lower loads as a principal function.